brainboxdotcc/ssod/resource/lore/history/2-background-story.md

 “I’m sorry, Grandmaster… but we have a serious problem.”

 The wizard narrows his eyes.
 “Then speak plainly.
-You’re a wizard, not a halfling courtier.”
+You’re a wizard, not a courtier.”

 The apprentice gulps and begins recounting the night’s events—his voice shaking.
 The tale is unbelievable.
 But the evidence is not.